MBA Program Curriculum

 Through the Miami MBA, you’ll gain the cross-functional decision-making skills required for leadership.
 Examine, discuss, and propose solutions to business cases to establish a strong frame of reference for the countless situations you’ll face throughout your career.
 Build the business acumen that addresses changing needs in the marketplace so you’re beyond ready for what comes next.

-The Miami MBA is designed to be completed in two years by taking one 6-week courses at a time.
+The Miami MBA is designed to be completed in two years by taking one 6-week course at a time.
 You can expect to spend 10-15 hours per week for each three-credit course.
 If you need more time, you have the flexibility to take up to five years to complete the program.

 Core courses provide a rich background in key business areas while continually reinforcing critical fundamental skills like leadership, collaboration and inclusiveness, data-driven and digital mindset, critical thinking and problem-solving, and communications.